srampinogroup/PES-trotter/README.md

 ### Drawing a trajectory

-For drawing a trajectory by hand I recommand activating fly mode (`F11`) to take a view from the top.
+For drawing a trajectory by hand we recommend activating fly mode (`F11`) to take a view from the top.
 Toggle the profiling mode and draw onto the PES.
 Toggle the profiling mode again to leave drawing mode.

-> [!NOTE]
-> Work in progress

 ### Computing minimum energy path

-Again I recommend taking some distance in fly mode.
+Again we recommend taking some distance in fly mode.
 Toggle the minimum energy path (MEP) with `F9`.
 Click to set the starting point, click again on the end point.
 Press `F9` again to leave the mode.
 You can now create a trajectory from the MEP by selecting the corresponding action in the menu.

-Work in progress
+### Playback of the trajectory

+Any profile can be played, either in "ride mode", that is you will automatically walk alongside the trajectory if in walk mode, or in "spectator mode", if you are in fly mode.
+A red arrow will be displayed following the trajectory.

+If the trajectory is loaded from a file however, the configuration will follow the one in the file and will not be the minimum configuration pre-computed with the PES.
+This will be made obvious by the display of the file name under the molecule and a change of the color of the support.

 # Keyboard and mouse controls